-The software development kit (SDK) is one of the best ways to solve the problem of an inadequate toolset.
-The comprehensive set of tools available in an SDK ensures that your team can execute on their work as effectively and efficiently as possible.
+The software development kit is one of the easiest ways to solve the problem of an inadequate toolset.
+The comprehensive set of tools available in an SDK ensures that your team can execute their work as effectively and efficiently as possible.
 And that increased efficiency will translate to shorter time-to-market and higher-quality products for your customers.

-But understanding how to leverage an SDK isn’t always easy.
-You need to understand the available software in the SDK itself and how those features integrate with your current technology.
-When you choose the right SDK for your team, it provides all the technology you need to create value for customers quickly.
+But understanding how to get the most out of an SDK isn’t always easy.
+You need to understand the available software in the SDK, how those features integrate with your current technology, and the benefits of using an SDK.

-The type of SDK you use will determine exactly what’s included, but each one is built to provide an out-of-the-box solution for development teams working on a specific project.
+The type of SDK you use will depend on the project you want to build.
+Each SDK is built to provide an out-of-the-box solution for development teams working on a specific project.

 How SDKs Help Your Team Build Better Products

-The right technology and documentation also makes moving through the product development life cycle more methodical.
+The right technology and documentation also make the product development life cycle more methodical.
 Software development kits provide core functionality that scales with your team and makes it easy to understand how various bits of technology come together to build something of real-world value for your customers.

 Stream’s Chat UI SDK, for example, brings together five different user interfaces for various customer use cases.

 A good software development kit typically comes in a single, easy-to-install package.
-This means your team doesn’t have to spend the time working through multiple installs or digging through disconnected documentation to move forward with their work.
+That way, your team doesn’t have to spend time working through multiple installs or digging through disconnected documentation to move forward with their work.

-Software development kits also include documentation, best practices, and installation support, which provide a lot of valuable context your team can use to make implementing these tools easier.
-This increased knowledge scales as your team grows, making new hire onboarding and education less complicated.
+Software development kits also include documentation, best practices, and installation support that provide valuable context for your team to quickly implement a solution using the provided tools.
+And an SDK’s tools and instructions scale as your team grows, making new hire onboarding and education less complicated.

 Ease of use also makes for a better overall development experience for your team.
-When it’s easy to integrate new tools, create continuous value for customers, and execute on individual tasks, that increases buy-in for projects and frees up time that could otherwise cause bottlenecks or delay your release.
+When it’s easy to integrate new tools, you create continuous value for customers and save time executing individual tasks.
+In the long run, that increases developer buy-in for projects and frees up time that could otherwise cause bottlenecks or delay your release.